mozilla-mobile/firefox-tv/README.md

 Android TV emulator, the behavior is different from Fire TV's and should not be relied upon.

+When using an emulator, you can press `cmd+m` to simulate a menu button press.

 ## License

     This Source Code Form is subject to the terms of the Mozilla Public